 American Executive Platinum members receive four systemwide upgrades every year when they qualify for status.
 These systemwide upgrades are issued when you earn the status, and expire at the end of January of the year where your status expires.

-Generally speaking American is willing to extend two systemwide upgrades for Executive Platinum members for a period of three months, assuming:
+As was the case in past years, American is willing to extend two systemwide upgrades for Executive Platinum members for a period of three months, assuming:

 - You’ve requalified for Executive Platinum status for next year